nicfit/eyeD3/docs/plugins/fixup_plugin.rst

     - Type ``various``: ${track:num} - ${artist} - ${title} - Type ``single``: ${artist} - ${title} - All other types: ${artist} -
     ${track:num} - ${title} - A rename template can be supplied in --file-rename-pattern 12.
 Directories are renamed as follows: -
     Type ``live``: ${best_date:prefer_recording} - ${album} - All other types: ${best_date:prefer_release} - ${album} - A rename
-    template can be supplied in --dir-rename-pattern Album types: - ``lp``: A traditinal "album" of songs from a single artist.
+    template can be supplied in --dir-rename-pattern Album types: - ``lp``: A traditional "album" of songs from a single artist.
 No extra info is written to the tag since this is the default. - ``ep``: A short collection of songs from a single artist.
 The string 'ep' is written to the tag's ``eyeD3#album_type`` field. - ``various``: A collection of songs from different artists.
 The string 'various' is written to the tag's ``eyeD3#album_type`` field. - ``live``: A collection of live recordings from a single